 DNSEye matches data regarding the source IP, real-time traffic, user and hostname(s) at issue and forwards them to SOC teams, saving them precious time to generate these data.

 DNSEye’s advanced AI-power dynamic threat database categorises all DNS queries in real time by taking over 850 criteria into account.
 This allows SOC teams to only analyse traffic that pose a threat in terms of end-user/network security such as malware, viruses, botnets, ransomware, and phishing.
 Secure traffic such as news, technology, and business domains will not be forwarded to SOC teams.

-Since 90% of a network’s traffic consists of secure traffic, the SOC teams do not need to analyze, compare and distinguish the malicious traffic among a huge number of logs.
-So this time-wasting process for SOC teams will be eliminated thanks to the filtration of DNSEye.
+Since secure traffic represents 90% of a network’s traffic, SOC teams do not need to analyse, compare and distinguish malicious traffic from among a huge number of logs.
+As a result, this time-wasting process for SOC teams will be eliminated thanks to DNSEye’s advanced filtration system.

-DNSEye’s Security Gap module will specify which traffic should be prioritized.
-In this situation, the domain request traffic will be prioritized that is not detected by the current security assets that exist in the network.
-In other words, the malicious traffic that could not be caught by your business’ security assets but detected by the DNSSense will be presented to SOC teams primarily.
+DNSEye’s “Security Gap” module will specify which traffic should be prioritised.
+First and foremost, it prioritises traffic analytics associated with domain queries undetected by the existing security assets in the network.
+In other words, malicious traffic that have gone unnoticed by other security assets of your company will be presented to SOC teams.

 The impact of the post-2020 pandemic has forever changed the world of enterprise security.
-Remote working, cloud, IoT concepts have changed the security structures of almost all enterprises.
+Remote working, cloud-based technologies, and IoT concepts have changed the security structures of almost all enterprises.

-DNSSense filters safe logs utilizing template rules or custom rules.
-The EPS count is reduced by 95 percent as a result of this integration with the SIEM product, enabling us to save on the SIEM cost at this rate.
+DNSSense filters safe logs utilising template or custom rules.
+The EPS count is reduced by 95 percent as a result of this integration with the SIEM product, enabling you to save on the SIEM cost at the same rate.